 Verifying a score with Twin Galaxies is not always easy.
 In fact, in the case of a Donkey Kong arcade machine, the standards are prohibitively (but understandably) stringent, outside of the physical presence of a Twin Galaxies referee—itself a stringent requirement!
 Much more is demanded nowadays than during the pre-King of Kong "Wiebe years" (which, evidently, was no cakewalk even back then).

 Many of the players occupying the top 20 spots have achieved higher scores than those that have been verified, but in contexts where Twin Galaxies verification was either not sought or not possible.

-Tim Sczerby has achieved million-point scores on several (documented) occasions, but these games were not submitted for Twin Galaxies verficiation.
-Billy Mitchell has "behind closed doors" almost certainly exceeded his last submitted score, and possibly beaten the current world record.
+Tim Sczerby has achieved million-point scores on several (documented) occasions, but these games were not submitted for Twin Galaxies verification.
+Billy Mitchell has "behind closed doors" perhaps exceeded his last submitted score.
 The leaderboard does not reflect this.

 In contrast to the above, there are other players who have achieved and submitted scores that came about purely by good fortune.
 There is a degree of randomness in Donkey Kong that, over the course of any one game, can work either for you or against you, sometimes to an extreme, allowing a player to achieve a score several hundred thousand points above his average.
 MAME submissions are especially prone to this phenomenon.
 Recording and submitting MAME-based performances is very easy, and any player who records every one of his games is likely to have an "outlier" at some point which he can then submit.